Ultrastrong Magnon-Magnon Coupling Dominated by Antiresonant Interactions: Conclusions

 For quantitative measurements of the THz electric field, we analyze images both in the presence and absence of the THz electric field, yielding a \textit{signal} and a \textit{reference}, respectively.
 Supplementary Fig.\,2b displays the signal and reference obtained from the echelon images in Supplementary Fig.\,2a, as well as the \textit{waveform}, obtained by taking the difference of the signal and the reference.

-{\bf Magnon Mode Excitation and Characterization}\\ When using linearly polarized incident THz radiation, there are polarization selection rules for the excitation of the two magnon modes: the qFM mode is excited when a component of the THz magnetic field ($\mathbf{H}_{\mathrm{THz}}$) is perpendicular to the weak ferromagnetic moment ($\mathbf{F}$), and the qAFM mode is excited when a component of $\mathbf{H}_{\mathrm{THz}}$ is parallel to $\mathbf{F}$.\cite{Herrmann63JPCS}
+{\bf Magnon Mode Excitation and Characterization}\\ When using linearly polarized incident THz radiation, there are polarization selection rules for the excitation of the two magnon modes: the qFM mode is excited when a component of the THz magnetic field ($\mathbf{H}_{\mathrm{THz}}$) is perpendicular to the weak ferromagnetic moment ($\mathbf{F}$), and the qAFM mode is excited when a component of $\mathbf{H}_{\mathrm{THz}}$ is parallel to $\mathbf{F}$.\cite{Herrmann63JPCS} These selection rules are derived from solutions to the equations of motion for $\mathbf{S}_1$ and $\mathbf{S}_2$.
+To extend this analysis to the coupled modes, we numerically investigated the spin dynamics for the LM and UM.
+Notably, for $\theta = 90^\circ$, we found that the dynamics of the qFM mode when $\mathbf{H}_{\mathrm{DC}} = 0$ and the dynamics of the LM when $\mathbf{H}_{\mathrm{DC}} \neq 0$ are almost identical (see Supplementary Figs. 6a and 6h for a similar comparison).
+Given that the excitation of the former is forbidden by the selection rule, we also expect the latter to be forbidden.

 In general, the transmitted THz electric fields are elliptically polarized\cite{YamaguchietAl13PRL} owing to the spin dynamics and the birefriengence of YFeO$_3$.\cite{JinetAl13PRB} In a tilted magnetic field, whether a magnon mode emits predominantly $\mathbf{E}_{\mathrm{THz}}^{a}$ or $\mathbf{E}_{\mathrm{THz}}^{b\textrm{-}c}$ polarized light is further complicated by the coupled spin dynamics and the angled cut of the crystal.
 Therefore, for a given $\theta$, whether $\mathbf{E}_{\mathrm{THz}}^{a}$ or $\mathbf{E}_{\mathrm{THz}}^{b\textrm{-}c}$ was used to characterize a magnon mode's frequency as a function of magnetic field depended on which polarization gave a larger signal.